Applied Conservation has worked with partners to help conserve the following great places:

 Great Smoky Mountains National Park, Tennessee.
 Greg led an effort with the National Park Service staff, The Nature Conservancy and others to use landscape conservation forecasting to assess current conditions, forecast future conditions, and test alternative management treatments for the Park’s ecosystems, with a focus on adding prescribed fire to the fire-adapted ecosystems.
 Click here for additional information and a link to the final report.

-Willard Spur Wetlands, Utah.
-The Willard Spur wetlands provide globally significant habitat for migratory shorebirds and waterfowl on the Great Salt Lake.
-Greg worked with the Utah Division of Water Quality and 25 stakeholders to facilitate a CAP for a key wetland area, Willard Spur.
-Currently Greg is working with DWQ and stakeholders to help develop narrative water quality standards for the wetlands using CAP’s key ecological attributes, and also facilitated a CAP for a key wetland area, Willard Spur.
+Great Salt Lake Wetlands, Utah.
+The Great Salt Lake wetlands provide globally significant habitat for migratory shorebirds and waterfowl.
+Greg worked with the Utah Division of Water Quality (DWQ) and 25 stakeholders to facilitate a CAP for a key wetland area, Willard Spur.
+Currently Greg is working with DWQ and stakeholders to help develop narrative water quality standards for the Lake’s wetlands using CAP’s key ecological attributes, and also facilitated a CAP for a key wetland area, Willard Spur.